I was brought back from the edge of death by cannabis.

-PHOTO ABOVE: on the left, me at 18 (95 pounds) and on the right, me at 34 (my healthy weight)
+PHOTO ABOVE: on the left, me at 18 (95 pounds) at the height of my anorexia and on the right, me at 34 (my healthy weight)

 My name is Dawn and I spent the first 17 years of my life struggling with a number of disorders.
 These were most commonly labeled as “mental.”
 It’s a phrase I couldn’t stand to hear and one I really didn’t understand.